 Posts in Shell

-- Yesterday was the eighteen anniversary of the murder of Ken Saro-Wiwa.
-The charismatic, pipe-smoking activist was murdered by the brutal military junta for his campaign against Shell in the Niger Delta.
+- Today is the nineteen anniversary of the muder of the writer, Ken Saro-Wiwa, by the Nigerian junta for his campaign against the oil giant Shell.

 Archive by Month

 - Briefings (9)

 - Key Votes (5)

 - Reports (38)